Durango and Silverton Narrow Gauge Railroad: Cinco Animas B-2

 Built in 1883, the Cinco Animas was originally an immigrant sleeper.
 Immigrant sleepers had very few amenities and had little consideration for passenger comfort.
 The original Cinco Animas could seat up to thirty passengers.
 It was turned into a business car in 1913.
 In 1963 it was purchased by the Cinco Animas Corporation, where it received its present name.
-Then, in 1982, the Cinco Animas was sold to the D&SNG.
+In 1982, the Cinco Animas was sold to the D&SNG.
 It runs daily throughout the summer.

 Nomad B-3

 Built in 1878, the Nomad was originally named Fairplay.
 In 1886, it was rebuilt as Business Car N. It is reportedly the favorite car of D&RG president William Jackson Palmer.
 The Fairplay has hosted Presidents William H Taft, Ulysses S Grant and Theodore Roosevelt.
-While being owned by several parties between 1951 and 1982 the Fairplay was renamed the Nomad.
+While being owned by several parties between 1951 and 1982, the Fairplay was renamed the Nomad.
 It was acquired by the D&SNG in 1982.
 Today it is the oldest private railroad coach still in service in the United States.
 It runs daily throughout the summer.